hzeller/upnp-display/README.md

 #### Other machines than Raspberry Pi
-If you want to connect the display in a different way, on some other computer than the Paspberry Pi, you need to change the hardware interfacing bit-interface in lcd-display.cc
+If you want to connect the display in a different way, on some other computer than the Paspberry Pi, you don't have GPIO pins.
+You can change the hardware interfacing bit-interface in lcd-display.cc